10-OASIS-01/10-OASIS-01/README.md

 <h3 align="center">An undergraduate student majoring in Artificial Intelligence at Northeastern University, China.</h3>

-- 👀 My research interests include Vision Language Grounding, Robot Learning, LLM, HCI, and Information Retrieval.
+- 👀 My research interests include Language Grounding, Multimodal Reasoning and Planning, LLM, Robotics, and HRI.
 - 💼 **I am looking for a Ph.D. position starting in 2026 Fall.
 Please feel free to reach out!**
 - 📫 You can reach me at: yibin.leon.liu@outlook.com
 - 📖 Visit my [Personal Website](https://10-oasis-01.github.io) for more details.